-Sadie Tanner Mossell graduated from the University of Pennsylvania with an undergraduate degree in education in 1918, and immediately returned to pursue a graduate degree in economics.17 For her doctoral dissertation, she analyzed the economic status of Philadelphia's Black population which had migrated from the south.
-This came two decades after W.E.B Du Bois' famous sociological study on African American life in Philadelphia.18 In her dissertation, a young Sadie Tanner Mossell argued that segregation prevented Black citizens from prospering and fitting into the mainstream of American life.19 professional awards, the Frances Sargeant Pepper Fellow in economics.21 Immediately after graduation as the first African American woman in the United States to earn a doctoral degree in economics, she found it difficult to find a job in Philadelphia despite her credentials.
-From 1921-1923, she worked as the assistant actuary for the North Carolina Mutual Life Insurance Company in Durham, NC.22 Though she struggled to find a job in Philadelphia, African Americans overall were carving out new paths to success, fighting to occupy more professional areas than ever before.
+Sadie Tanner Mossell graduated from the University of Pennsylvania with an undergraduate degree in education in 1918, and immediately returned to pursue a graduate degree in economics.
+For her doctoral dissertation, she analyzed the economic status of Philadelphia's Black population which had migrated from the south.
+This came two decades after W.E.B Du Bois' famous sociological study on African American life in Philadelphia.
+In her dissertation, a young Sadie Tanner Mossell argued that segregation prevented Black citizens from prospering and fitting into the mainstream of American life.

+Looking back at her time at the University of Pennsylvania, she noted that she often felt invisible, but was determined to someday make everyone aware of her ability.
+In 1920, she received one of her first professional awards, the Frances Sargeant Pepper Fellow in economics.
+Immediately after graduation as the first African American woman in the United States to earn a doctoral degree in economics, she found it difficult to find a job in Philadelphia despite her credentials.
+From 1921-1923, she worked as the assistant actuary for the North Carolina Mutual Life Insurance Company in Durham, NC.
+Though she struggled to find a job in Philadelphia, African Americans overall were carving out new paths to success, fighting to occupy more professional areas than ever before.
 There were new and growing possibilities for members of the Black community, even if that opportunity did not come easily.